online-ml/chantilly/README.md

   <img src="demo.gif" alt="demo">
 </p>

-Under the hood the dashboard is simply listening to streaming routes of the API.
+Under the hood the dashboard is simply listening to the API's streaming routes.

 ### Deployment